 - 5. If the child restraint has a top tether strap and the seating position has a top tether anchorage, connect the tether strap to the anchorage and tighten the tether strap.
-Refer to "Lower Anchors and Tethers for Children (LATCH) Restraint System" for directions to attach a tether anchor. - 6.
+See the section "Installing Child Restraints Using the Top Tether Anchorage" for directions to attach a tether anchor. - 6.
 Test that the child restraint is installed tightly by pulling back and forth on the child seat at the belt path.
 It should not move more than 1 inch (25.4 mm) in any direction.